 Download the HOME Income Limits and HOME Program Rents.
-Income Limits effective as of May 1, 2014 Rent Limits effective May 1, 2014.
+Income Limits effective as of June1, 2015 Rent Limits effective June1, 2015.

 Please note: The County does not own or manage affordable housing properties and therefore cannot offer assistance directly to individuals under the Affordable Housing Program (AHP).
 Our investment of AHP funding is allocated through a competitive process to owners, sponsors, or developers of affordable housing.
 Please check for available affordable housing units at: http://www.housingsearchnw.org/ or contact 2-1-1 for referrals on housing options.

-Spokane County Community Services, Housing, and Community Development Department is seeking proposals for multi-family rental projects that increase and/or preserve the supply of permanent supportive affordable housing units serving extremely low (30% of Area Median Income) and very-low income households (below 50% of Area Median Income).
-An estimated $750,000 in HOME Investment Partnerships Program funding from the U.S. Department of Housing and Urban Development and $1,400,000 in SHB2060 funding will be available for developing or preserving affordable rental housing.
+Spokane County Community Services, Housing, and Community Development Department is seeking proposals for multi-family and senior rentals projects that increase and/or preserve the supply of affordable housing units serving extremely low (30% of Area Median Income) and very-low income households (below 50% Area Median Income).
+An estimated $950,000 in HOME Investment Partnerships Program funding from the U.S Department of Housing and Urban Development will be available for developing or preserving affordable rental housing.

-The AHP Program Application, Guidelines and Spreadsheets are available on our web site at http://www.spokanecounty.org/communitysvcs/HCD/content.aspx?c=2219 or via e-mail request at firstname.lastname@example.org, on Monday March 10, 2014.
-Completed applications are due on Friday, April 11, 2014, by 5:00 p.m.
-Applications must be submitted in accordance with the Program Guidelines to Spokane County Community Services, Housing, and Community Development Department, Fourth Floor, 312 W. 8th Avenue, Spokane, WA 99204.
-E-mailed or faxed applications will not be accepted.
+The AHP application, guidelines, and spreadsheets are available on our website at http://www.spokanecounty.org/CommunitySVCS/HCD/content.aspx?c=2219 or via email request to firstname.lastname@example.org, on Monday March 7, 2016.
+Completed applications are due on Wednesday, April 13, 2016, by 5:00 p.m.
+Applications must be submitted in accordance with the Program Guidelines to Spokane County Community Services, Housing, and Community Development Department, Fourth Floor, 312 West 8th Avenue, Spokane, WA 99204.
+Email or faxed applications will not be accepted.

-Priority will be given to projects located in cities and towns within Spokane County that seek federal HOME funds, generally excluding the City of Spokane, and to projects providing permanent housing serving populations with special needs, such as homeless persons and persons with disabilities.
-Acquisition projects located within the City of Spokane may be considered for County HOME funds, subject to the Department’s consultation with the City of Spokane Community, Housing and Human Services Department.
-County HOME funds may only be invested in projects located in the City of Spokane that increase the supply of affordable housing units for extremely low-income, high-priority special-needs populations as defined in our 2010-2014 Consolidated Plan and that serve both City and County residents.
+Priority will be given to projects located in cites and towns within Spokane County that seek federal HOME funds, generally excluding the City of Spokane, and to projects providing permanent housing serving populations with special needs, such as homeless persons and persons with disabilities.
+Acquisition projects located within the City of Spokane may be considered for County HOME funds, subject to the department's consultation with the City of Spokane Community, Housing, and Human Services Department.
+County HOME funds may only be invested in projects located in the City of Spokane that increase the supply of affordable housing units for extremely low-income, high-priority special-needs populations as defined in our 2015-2019 Consolidated Plan and that serve both City and County residents.